Better Celebration: How to Celebrate While Living Your Best Sober Life

 Dinners are often full of cocktails and bottles of wine.
 While many restaurants are starting to offer beautiful, non-alcoholic craft mocktails, it’s not as mainstream as some of us would like.
 Finding other options to celebrate is a way to curb that pressure while still enjoying the moment.
 Ax-throwing, laser tag, zip-lining, and other group activities are great ways to get everyone together and kick up the endorphins while celebrating.
 You could even supply your own non-alcoholic sparkling for extra pizzazz!

-Don’t get us wrong; we love an elegant dinner full of delicious grub that we get to enjoy with our favorite people.
+Don’t get us wrong; we love an elegant dinner party full of delicious grub that we get to enjoy with our favorite people.
 Socializing is a huge part of being a human and taking care of your mental health, so offering up more options in the celebration realm that don’t rely on the cultural pressure of alcohol allows you to fulfill your sobriety desires and your social needs.

 Journal Your Celebration Experiences